marvelmiles/firebase-chat-app/README.md

 ## Firebase-chat-app
-This app is bootstrapped with create-react-app.
+This app was bootstrapped with create-react-app.

 ## Technologies
 - Firebase